What That Sound Means for Central Coast Homeowners

 For homes near the ocean, once a year is smart.
 Sometimes twice if the door gets heavy use.

+Regular service helps, catch rust early, keep parts lubricated, extend the life of the opener and keep the door quiet and smooth.
 It’s especially important for homes with older doors or metal components.

 A Quiet Garage Door Is a Healthy One